emrebasaranCE/docker_lab_002_easy/README.md

 - Few things to be carefull about:
     - Docker should be working in the backside while trying to build the image.
     - While using the cli, since we use `.` for the path, current directory of the cli should be where our dockerfile located.

+To build this image in a better way, we can give name and a tag like this:
+- `docker build -t myapp:v1.0 .`

+To run this docker: `docker run -p 3000:80 -d [image_id]`

+## IMPORTANT NOTE
+### Why use `-p 3000:80` ?

+    When using the EXPOSE [port_number] in Dockerfile, it is the best practice but not enough actully.
+Turns out even though we let the image run on a specified port, we still need to let the docker know which port we will be communicating with the container via`-p [host_port_id]:[image/container_port_id]`